 Build morale.
 Build healthy communication habits.
 Build local connections and community.
 "Build" is a buzzword for companies trying to establish healthy corporate culture.

 But for local companies who volunteer at Habitat for Humanity of Greater Chattanooga home construction sites, the act of building itself is a means to that end.

-"You're getting out of the office and into completely different environment with each other," says Habitat's executive director Dave Butler.
+"You're getting out of the office and into completely different environment with each other," said David Butler, executive director for the local Habitat for Humanity.
 "You're seeing the tangible results of the fruit of your labor at the end of the day."